 Released in May of 2011, WebRTC (Web Real Time Communication) is an open standard for embedding secure, SSL-protected real-time voice, video and data communication capabilities into a broad range of web browsers and mobile applications.
 It leverages the real time communications protocol (RTC) created by Google.
 While WebRTC was originally intended for peer-to-peer communication, Limelight isdeploying it as a unidirectional video channel connection to end user viewers to deliver low latency live video streams.

 HTTP chunk streaming for HLS/DASH utilizes the TCP/IP protocol.
 The high latency is due to the buffering of chunks prior to transmission.
-Limelight Realtime Streaming runs over User Datagram Protocol (UDP).
+Limelight realtime streaming will run over User Datagram Protocol (UDP).
 The sub-second latency it provides is because video is not transmitted in chunks.

-Another advantage of Limelight Realtime Streaming is that while other low latency schemes require considerable work on the client side, Limelight enables playback and delivery to the broadest set of end users.
+Another advantage is that while other low latency schemes require considerable work on the client side, Limelight enables playback and delivery to the broadest set of end users.
 Native browser support means video playback can happen without the need for plug-ins or special players.
 Currently supported PC and mobile device browsers are Google Chrome, Mozilla Firefox, Safari, Microsoft Edge, and Microsoft Internet Explorer.

 Limelight provides the scalability to ensure your viewers receive the best live experiences.
 Unlike most CDNs, Limelight has more than 80 points-of-presence (PoPs) connected by a high-capacity private fiber backbone that allows it to bypass the unreliable public internet when delivering content.
 With complete control over routing from the content source to the user’s ISP, the Limelight CDN eliminates many common bottlenecks in the content delivery process.
 Our advanced caching proxy server software reduces rebuffering and latency and increases throughput speed.